cmbuckley/cmbuckley.github.io/_posts/2009-10-23-mootools-hash-setfrompath.md

 categories:
   - Computing
 ---
-[MooTools More](https://mootools.net/docs/more) implements a [`getFromPath` method in `Hash.Extras`](https://mootools.net/docs/more/Native/Hash.Extras#Hash:getFromPath), but doesn’t provide a corresponding setter.
-Here’s an implementation:
+[MooTools More](https://mootools.net/docs/more) implements a [`getFromPath` method in `Hash.Extras`](https://mootools.net/docs/more/Native/Hash.Extras#Hash:getFromPath), but doesn't provide a corresponding setter.
+Here's an implementation:

 ```js
 Hash.implement({